Chapter 9, Remedial Procedures

 The first point that should be understood is this: slab foundations should be designed and constructed so that foundation distortion is limited to what the structure can tolerate.
 The exact phrase is: what the structure (meaning the house) can tolerate.
 What that phrase means is really simple: The foundation should not distort to a degree that the distortion damages the house.
 To the extent that foundation distortion causes drywall cracks, brick veneer cracks, perceptible floor slopes, etc., then it can be said that the distortion is not being tolerated by the house.
 Here is the relevant quote:

-The foundation should have sufficient capacity (stiffness) to maintain all distortion within tolerable limits acceptable to the superstructure (house). (the terms in brackets are ours.)
+The foundation should have sufficient capacity (stiffness) to maintain all distortion within tolerable limits acceptable to the superstructure (house). (the terms in brackets are mine.)

 Is the need for foundation underpinning subjective or objective?